Checked and Unchecked (C# Reference)

 C# statements can execute in either checked or unchecked context.
 In a checked context, arithmetic overflow raises an exception.
-In an unchecked context, arithmetic overflow is ignored and the result is truncated.
+In an unchecked context, arithmetic overflow is ignored and the result is truncated by discarding any high-order bits that don't fit in the destination type.

 The following operations are affected by the overflow checking: